ovh/docs/pages/bare_metal_cloud/dedicated_servers/creating-ssh-keys-dedicated/guide.en-ca.md

 ![putty key](images/puttygen_03.png){.thumbnail}

-Copy the full key string to the clipboard in order to [add it to your server](#addserverkey) and optionally [import it into the OVHcloud Control Panel](#importkey).
+Copy the full key string to the clipboard in order to [add it to your server](#addserverkey).
 Save both keys as files by clicking the corresponding buttons and also enter a passphrase to protect them.

 > [!warning]
 >